Up To 10 Municipal Employees Under Scrutiny In Markham After Receiving Paycheck Protection Program Loans Without Any Prior Record Of Their Businesses

 MARKHAM, Ill.
 (CBS) — Earlier this month, CBS 2’s Jermont Terry confronted Markham police Officer Kenneth Muldrow about an unlicensed landscaping business for which he used the address of the south suburb’s city hall and police station.

 Muldrow is no longer on the streets after he was exposed by CBS 2 and an investigation was launched.
-Meanwhile, Terry has since discovered Muldrow is not the only municipal employee in Markham with an unlicensed business the city doesn’t know about.READ MORE: CBS 2 Investigators Dig Into Background Of Man Charged With Financial Scams Involving Hundreds Of Thousands Of Dollars, Uncover More Accusers
+Meanwhile, Terry has since discovered Muldrow is not the only municipal employee in Markham with an unlicensed business the city doesn’t know about.READ MORE: Harvey Woman Was Set To Buy The House She's Renting, Until Property Tax Bill Suddenly Skyrocketed

 In fact, up to 10 Markham municipal employees have now found themselves right on the city’s radar.
 They all received federal tax dollars from the federal Paycheck Protection Program that was intended to keep small businesses afloat during the COVID-19 pandemic closures, and city leaders want to know why there is no record that any of those employees’ businesses before now.